audiosupp/obs-deck/README.md

 I've used all the strategies from [ptigas/oblique-strategies](https://github.com/ptigas/oblique-strategies/).
 Then I cleaned them up by script and by hand.

 If you want a more accessible way to use Oblique Strategies from anywhere in your terminal, then you'll be better off installing this gem: [nodanaonlyzuul/oblique_strategies](https://github.com/nodanaonlyzuul/oblique_strategies)

+Also, when I viewed the source code for how Oblique Strategies was implemented, I got hooked on using it, modifying it, and creating my own first gem so I can use my OBS deck from the terminal too.